 Household sizes in British Columbia and throughout the CVRD tended to decrease from 2006 to 2016 if they changed at all.
-Household sizes in electoral area D match the CVRD regional average at 2.3 people per household.
-In electoral area D, the average household size D is the same in 2016 as in 2006.
-There was a slight increase to 2.4 people per household in 2011.
+Household sizes in electoral area A are close to those in the CVRD as a region.
+Average household size has decreased slightly from 2.4 in 2006 to 2.3 in 2016.